Indianapolis 500 by year: CART era

 From 1979 to 1995.
 After the formation of CART in 1979, the first open wheel "Split" came about and was the focus of the very early 1980s.
 After a few seasons of organizational disputes and various controversies, by 1983, a relative harmony in the sport settled, and saw the season of events sanctioned by CART, and the Indianapolis 500 itself sanctioned by USAC.
 The field of cars and drivers would be composed primarily of CART-based teams and various one-off ("Indy only") entries.
 The "500" would pay points towards the CART championship, though CART did not actually sanction the event.

 The decade saw the concept of "customer chassis" take over the series, as well as exclusive engine leases creep into the competition.
 Nearly all engine and chassis manufacturers were foreign-based, to a point where by 1987, not a single chassis entered was built in the United States.
 Manufacturers such as March, Lola, and Reynard were the chassis of choice on the open market, with other more exclusive chassis (Penske and Galmer) also experiencing success.

 This period also saw a sharp increase in the number of foreign-born competitors, going from as few as two, to as many as nineteen by 1995.
 While this was a booming period of increasing popularity both nationwide and worldwide, the dwindling number of American-born competitors was a point of contention for some fans and owners.
 In addition, the feeder series and "ladder" for arriving at Indy evolved from USAC sprints and midgets to predominantly formula-style road racing.
 Many of the top drivers on the circuit were now moving up from such disciplines as Can-Am, SCCA Super Vee, Atlantics, Indy Lights, and IMSA.

 Rick Mears won the Indy 500 four times (1979, 1984, 1988, 1991) during the CART era, all for Penske Racing.
-The Penske team itself was one of the most successful teams during the era, winning nine races from 1979-1994.
+The Penske team itself was one of the most successful teams during the era, winning nine races from 1979 to 1994.
 Al Unser Jr. became the first second-generation driver to win, while his father Al Unser Sr. won the race for the fourth time himself in 1987, in doing so, becoming the oldest driver to win.
 Speeds increased from just over 200 mph in the late 1970s, to over 230 mph by 1992.
 In 1986, Bobby Rahal became the first driver ever to complete the 500 miles in less than three hours, at an average speed of 170.722 mph.

 Starting in 1986, ABC Sports began carrying the race live on network television.
 In addition, the radio network swelled to over 1,200 affiliates nationwide.